dCache/dcache-book2/config-SRM.md

     # allow anyone :-)
     */Role=*

-### Making and Releasing a Space Reservation as DCACHE Administrator
+### Making and Releasing a Space Reservation as dCache Administrator

 #### Making a Space Reservation